Renting with the goal of buying

 • Closing costs typically range from 2-5% of the purchase price.

-• Moving expenses the total price tag can run from hundreds to thousands of dollars.
+• Moving expenses range from hundreds to thousands of dollars.

-• Homeowners Insurance & Property Taxes recurring costs that vary widely from state-to-state and home-to-home.
+• Homeowners Insurance & Property Taxes are recurring costs that vary widely from state-to-state and property-to-property.

 Establish and maintain good credit